1601-mma2013/Performance-Enhancer/README.md

 **a.
 Personas**

-Name - Adam.
+Name - Adam

-Age - 19.
+Age - 19

-Gender - Male.
+Gender - Male

-Occupation– Student.
+Occupation – Student

-Faculty – Faculty of Creative Multimedia.
+Faculty – Faculty of Creative Multimedia

-Status – Active.
+Status – Active

 Favourite Quote - “Have patience.
 All things are difficult before they become easy.”  - Saadi.